At a Glance

 ✨Tip Number 1

 Familiarise yourself with autism and neurodiversity.
-Understanding the challenges and strengths of neurodiverse children will help you connect better with them and demonstrate your commitment to supporting their needs.
+Understanding the challenges and strengths of autistic children will help you connect better during interviews and demonstrate your genuine interest in the role.

 ✨Tip Number 2